magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## Valip current state

-With `valip` we're in good position.
+With `valip` we're in a good position.
 Indeed, its directory layout already partially fits with the above preparation, because Chas Emerick's goal was to make `valip` portable on JSVM (JavaScript Virtual Machine) either via the `:crossover` feature of the